-The Transportation Security Administration checkpoints at Tucson International Airport usually open at least one hour before the first flight of the day on each concourse and remain open until the last flight of the day departs.
-In most cases, checkpoint waits are less than 15 minutes except during the busiest times, usually early in the morning before 8 a.m. and mid-day from about 11:30 a.m. to 1 p.m. most of the year.
-(Please note: Tucson and Arizona do not observe Daylight Saving Time and airlines adjust their schedules accordingly.
-From November until early March when Standard Time is in effect in most of the rest of the United States, the busy times are about an hour later.)
+The Transportation Security Administration security checkpoints at Tucson International Airport open by 4 a.m. daily or earlier if flight schedules warrant.
+They close when the last flight of the day departs.
+Wait times are usually less than 10 minutes except during busy times early in the morning before 8 a.m. and mid-day from about 11:30 a.m. to 1 p.m.
+(Please note: Tucson does not observe Daylight Saving Time and airlines adjust their schedules accordingly.
+From November until early March when Standard Time is in effect in the United States, the busy times are an hour later.)

 Information regarding the checkpoint process can be found at the Transportation Security Administration’s website.